mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 Node
 ----

-The node is the main actor of the Tezos blockchain and it has two main
+The node is the main actor of the Mavryk blockchain and it has two main
 functions: running the gossip network and updating the context.
-The gossip network is where all Tezos nodes exchange blocks and operations with each other (see :ref:`mavkit-admin-client` to monitor p2p connections).
+The gossip network is where all Mavryk nodes exchange blocks and operations with each other (see :ref:`mavkit-admin-client` to monitor p2p connections).
 Using this peer-to-peer network, an operation originated by a user can